-Digital: Adobe Photoshop, Manga Studio, Adobe Illustrator.
-Natural: Copic Markers, brush pens, watercolour paints.
+Digital: Wacom Cintiq 22HD with Clip Studio Paint EX, Adobe Photoshop, and Adobe Illustrator.
+Natural: Copic Markers, brush pens, and watercolour paints.

 3. How would you describe your art style?

-Many of my biggest influences have been manga artists but I grew up in Canada, so I have a blend of Japanese and North American influences.
-People here call my art “manga style,” whereas in Japan it’s seen as amékomi (American comic book).
+I grew up in Canada reading mainly Japanese comic books, so I have a blend of Japanese and North American influences.
+People here in North America call my art “manga style,” whereas people in Japan call it amékomi (American comic book).

 - The Simpsons: Watched it even when I was too young to understand the jokes.
 My sense of humour basically comes from here.